-My research involves a variety of techniques such as CL (cathodoluminescence), scanning and transmission electron microscopy (SEM and TEM), X-ray diffraction, Fourier Transform Infrared Spectroscopy (FT-IR), LA-ICPMS and LA-ICP-OES (laser ablation inductively coupled plasma mass spectrometry or optical emission spectroscopy) and stable isotope analysis (particularly carbon and oxygen).
+My research involves a variety of techniques such as CL (cathodoluminescence), scanning and transmission electron microscopy (SEM and TEM), X-ray diffraction, Fourier Transform Infrared Spectroscopy (FT-IR), and stable isotope analysis (particularly strontium, carbon and oxygen).
 My current field areas include Tanzania, western China, western Mongolia, east Tennessee (USA), and caves in the southern Appalachians.

 News and Updates

 - Feburary 2014 - Recent work by the Waters-Carmichael Devonian research group now in press: A New Model for the Kellwasser Anoxia Events (Late Devonian): Shallow Water Anoxia in an Open Oceanic Setting in the Central Asian Orogenic Belt, Palaeogeography, Palaeoclimatology, Palaeoecology (DOI:10.1016/j.palaeo.2014.02.016)

 - December 2013 - Hot off the presses, all the things you (never?) wanted to know about human feces in caves, and the interplay with manganese oxide mineralization!
 Evidence of Sustained Anthropogenic Impact in Carter Saltpeter Cave, Carter County, Tennessee, Journal of Cave and Karst Science

 - December 2013 - Sarah's work on the geochemistry of mass extinctions in the Late Devonian (a collaboration with Dr. Johnny Waters and a UNESCO-sponsored team of international researchers) highlighted in Science Daily.